Table of Contents

 An RV Awning is basically a cover or a shade that can be set up outside your RV.
 It acts to protect the RV from snow or rain.
 You may also simply set it up so you can enjoy some time under the shade as you rest and relax.
 There are stationary variants, and there are retractable ones.

 The SunWave Awning Fabric Ocean Blue Fade is worth looking into.
 It’s a 15-oz waterproof vinyl that can protect you from the sun, wind, snow, or rain.

 #25 Battery pack

 In a world where our lives now revolve around electronic devices, a battery pack can be a lifesaver in cases where charging your gadgets is almost impossible.
 You may not always find a socket or a power source to power up your devices.
-This is why a battery pack is a great consideration to add into your RV needs.
+This is why a battery pack is a great consideration to add to your RV needs.